Lại Lý Huynh

-Lại Lý Huynh is a Vietnamese xiangqi grandmaster.
+Lại Lý Huynh (born May 16, 1990) is a Vietnamese xiangqi grandmaster.

 Career

 He is a Vietnamese Xiangqi Champion.
 In 2022, he won the World Rapid Xiangqi Championship.

 In August 2023, he held a simultaneous exhibition in Nha Trang City, playing against 16 amateur players and finishing with 11 wins, 1 draw, and 4 losses.

 In the 2023 World Xiangqi Championship, he reached the finals but lost the championship to Meng Chen in the tiebreaks.
 He won the Rapid portion of the championship, successfully defending his title.

-In September 2025, he defeated Yin Sheng in the finals of the World Xiangqi Championship and became the world champion, ending the 30-year streak of Chinese players holding the title.
+In September 2025, he defeated Yin Sheng in the finals of the World Xiangqi Championship, becoming the first non-Chinese player in 30 years to win the championship.